-The Caledonian Programme provides an opportunity for a variety of approaches to General Practice Specialty Training GPST in the North of Scotland.
-The programme provides hospital and general practice training posts in urban settings in and around Inverness (a thriving new city, the capital of the Highlands) and Elgin a smaller but equally vibrant town further along the Moray coast.
-Complimenting this we have opportunities to experience rural posts throughout the Highlands and Moray.
+"The Caledonian Programme provides General Practice and Hospital training posts in urban settings in and around Inverness (a thriving city and the capital of the Highlands) and Elgin (a smaller but equally vibrant town further along the Moray coast).
+Complementing this we also have opportunities to experience rural posts throughout the Highlands and Moray.